Residency Program in Livestock Reproduction and Herd Health

 Qualifications Required of Applicants

 Applicants must have a DVM or equivalent degree, and completion of a minimum of one-year internship or one year in food animal practice.
 Resident selection considers academic achievement, career objectives, letters of recommendation, skill in communications and interpersonal interactions, and relevant experience.
 Please note: Foreign nationals must be eligible for either a TN or J1 visa with no bars or home country requirement.
+Information for the Foreign Applicants

 The duration of the residency program will be 3 years, with one new resident selected each year.
 Renewal for the second and third years will be contingent upon satisfactory performance.
 The MPVM degree, if appropriate, will be awarded upon successful completion of the requirements for the degree and upon completion of the third year.
 Successful completion of the program also confers a Residency Certificate of Completion.